Lightstreamer/helm-charts/charts/lightstreamer/README.md

 #### [license.enterprise.licenseValidation](./values.yaml#L330)

 Optional.
 Choose between online (cloud-based) and file-based license validation.
 If set to `ONLINE`, the following host names below must be reachable on port 443:  - `https://clm1.lightstreamer.com/` - `https://clm2.lightstreamer.com/`.
 If set to `FILE`, based on `licenseType`, one or both the values are possible.
-For EVALUATION and STARTUP: ONLINE is mandatory.
-For PRODUCTION, HOT-STANDBY, NON-PRODUCTION-FULL, and NON-PRODUCTION-LIMITED: you can choose between ONLINE and FILE.
-For DEMO: the value is ignored, as no validation is done.
+For `EVALUATION` and `STARTUP`: `ONLINE` is mandatory.
+For `PRODUCTION`, `HOT-STANDBY`, `NON-PRODUCTION-FULL`, and  `NON-PRODUCTION-LIMITED`: you can choose between `ONLINE` and `FILE`.
+For `D`EMO: the value is ignored, as no validation is done.

 **Default:** `"ONLINE"`
 #### [license.enterprise.onlinePasswordSecretRef](./values.yaml#L335)

-Used only if `licenseValidation` set to "ONLINE".
+Used only if `licenseValidation` set to `ONLINE`.
 Secret name and key where the password used for validation of online licenses is stored.
 Leave blank if `licenseType` is set to `DEMO` or `licenseValidation` set to `FILE`.

 **Default:** `{"key":null,"name":null}`
 #### [license.enterprise.optionalFeatures](./values.yaml#L356)